How do deposit replacement schemes work?

 - Tenants who choose a deposit replacement scheme have increased liability to comply with their tenancy agreement.

-- Deposit replacement schemes aim to reduce the claim time compared to a traditional deposit registration scheme.
+- Claims will be initially paid by the Deposit Replacement Scheme, aiming to reduce the claim time compared to a traditional registration scheme.

-- Deposit replacement schemes could also help to reduce void periods, because they reduce the upfront costs for potential tenants to secure a property.
+- Deposit replacement schemes could also help to reduce void periods, as they reduce upfront costs for potential tenants to secure a property.

 Are people using deposit replacement schemes?